Home Services Approach Institute About Contact Book a call

 Our release-gate checklist

 We give this away.
-Every Fractional QA retainer uses a customized version of the checklist below as the gate between "code merged" and "code deployed."
+Every Gloxx Retainer that touches an AI feature uses a customized version of the checklist below as the gate between "code merged" and "code deployed."
 If you can't answer yes to all of these, you're not ready to ship.
+The checklist below is what an L4 release gate looks like in our AI-QA Maturity Model — enforced thresholds, refuse-policy testing, and a rollback path that takes less than 15 minutes.

 Pre-deploy release gate (Gloxx standard)

-1. Has the full Foundry suite passed on the exact commit being deployed, not a close ancestor?
+1. Has the full eval suite plus traditional test suite passed on the exact commit being deployed, not a close ancestor?

-6. Are gas regressions within tolerance vs. the previous version on the same benchmark suite?
+6. Is cost-per-request within tolerance vs. the previous version on the same benchmark?

 10. Is there a post-deploy monitoring plan for the first 48 hours, with owner + on-call assigned?

-11. Has the change been communicated to downstream integrators (aggregators, frontends, explorers) with sufficient notice?
+11. Has the change been communicated to downstream teams (support, customer success, sales) with sufficient notice?

-12. If a similar deploy has failed before on this team: has the specific failure mode been regression-tested?
+12. If a similar release has failed before on this team: has the specific failure mode been regression-tested?

 What we refuse to do